Dysbaric osteonecrosis: Diagnosis

 In a study of bone lesions in 281 compressed air workers done by Walder in 1969, 29% of the lesions were in the humeral head (shoulder), 16% in the femoral head (hip), 40% in the lower end of the femur (lower thigh at the knee) and 15% in the upper tibia (knee below the knee cap).

-Worsening of the condition from continued decompression in an asymptomatic x-ray finding may occur.
+It is possible that the condition can worsen even after the initial diagnostic x-ray shows no symptoms, given continued exposure to decompression.

 Prevention

 Prevention is a more successful strategy than treatment.
 By using the most conservative decompression schedule reasonably practicable, and by minimizing the number of major decompression exposures, the risk of DON may be reduced.
 Prompt treatment of any symptoms of decompression sickness (DCS) with recompression and hyperbaric oxygen also reduce the risk of subsequent DON.

 Treatment

 Treatment is difficult, often requiring a joint replacement.
 Spontaneous improvement occasionally happens and some juxta-articular lesions do not progress to collapse.
 Other treatments include immobilization and osteotomy of the femur.
 Cancellous bone grafts are of little help.